-Staffordshire Young Musician competitions for Instrumentalists and Singers, organised by Entrust Music Service Staffordshire, are supported by FOSYM both financially and with volunteer help.
+Staffordshire Young Musician competitions for Instrumentalists, Singers and Composers, organised by Entrust Music Service Staffordshire, are supported by FOSYM both financially and with volunteer help.

 FOSYM’s support over the years has been vital in providing an opportunity to encourage and celebrate the hard work and achievement of young people in their music-making.